ObolNetwork/obol-docs/versioned_docs/version-v0.14.0/sec/bug-bounty.md

 Obol Labs will disclose the details of the vulnerability and the researcher’s identity (with their consent) only after we have remediated the vulnerability and issued a fix.
 Researchers must keep the details of the vulnerability confidential until Obol Labs has acknowledged and remediated the issue.

 ## Legal Compliance
 All participants in the bug bounty program must comply with all applicable laws, regulations, and policy terms and conditions.
-The Company will not be held liable for any unlawful or unauthorised activities performed by participants in the bug bounty program.
+Obol will not be held liable for any unlawful or unauthorised activities performed by participants in the bug bounty program.

 We will not take any legal action against security researchers who discover and report security vulnerabilities in accordance with this bug bounty policy.
 We do, however, reserve the right to take legal action against anyone who violates the terms and conditions of this policy.